 A funding agreement was entered into by the Corporation with the Ambatovy Joint Venture to finance the development of the Ambatovy Project.
 The facility bears interest at six-month LIBOR plus 6%.
 Repayments of principal or interest will not be made prior to certain conditions of the Ambatovy Joint Venture financing agreements being satisfied.
 Unpaid interest is accrued monthly and capitalized to the principal balance semi-annually.
-During the year ended December 31, 2018, the Ambatovy Joint Venture converted US\$355.0 million of its subordinated loans payable to equity (note 7) which, at the Corporation's 12% share, resulted in a US\$42.6 million (\$55.6 million) decrease in the Corporation's subordinated loans receivable.
-During the year ended December 31, 2017, the Ambatovy Joint Venture converted US\$400.0 million of its subordinated loans payable to equity (note 7) which, at the Corporation's share, resulted in a US\$136.2 million (\$176.1 million) decrease in the Corporation's subordinated loans receivable.
+During the year ended December 31, 2018, the Ambatovy Joint Venture converted US\$355.0 million of its subordinated loans payable to equity (note 7) which, at the Corporation's 12% share, resulted in a US\$42.6 million (\$55.6 million) decrease in the Corporation's subordinated loans payable to equity (note 7) which, at the Corporation's share, resulted in a US\$400.0 million of its subordinated loans payable to equity (note 7) which, at the Corporation's share, resulted in a US\$136.2 million (\$176.1 million) decrease in the Corporation's subordinated loans payable to equity (note 7) which, at the Corporation's share, resulted in a US\$136.2 million (\$176.1 million) decrease in the Corporation's subordinated loans payable to equity (note 7) which, at the Corporation's share, resulted in a US\$136.2 million (\$176.1 million) decrease in the Corporation's subordinated loans receivable.
 As a result of the Ambatovy Joint Venture restructuring in the comparative period, the Ambatovy subordinated loans receivable decreased by US\$436.5 million (\$561.1 million).
 There was no change to the Corporation's ownership interest as a result of the conversions.